-SQL Server 2017 CTP 2.1 is supported on Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.
-It is also available as a Docker image which can run on Docker Engine on Linux or Docker for Windows/Mac.
-The topics in this section provide tutorials and general guidance for installing SQL Server 2017 CTP 2.1 on Linux.
+This topic explains how to install, update, and uninstall SQL Server 2017 on Linux.
+SQL Server 2017 RC1 is supported on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.
+It is also available as a Docker image, which can run on Docker Engine on Linux or Docker for Windows/Mac.

-SQL Server 2017 CTP 2.1 is supported on the following platforms:
+SQL Server 2017 is supported on the following Linux platforms:

 |Red Hat Enterprise Linux||7.3||Get RHEL 7.3|

 |SUSE Linux Enterprise Server||v12 SP2||Get SLES v12 SP2|

 SQL Server 2017 has the following system requirements for Linux: